seeksi/WordPress-Method-Call-Extractor/README.md

-# WordPress-Method-Call-Extractor
-Initially I paired this tool with Burp when enumerating XML method calls.
+# Initially I paired this tool with Burp when enumerating XML method calls.
+# This is the second script I've ever written so my expectations aren't high, but here ya go :)
+# Use: $ ./methodCallExtractor.py <XML_Strings.txt>
+# Done.